yongjiajun/SEF-SupermarketSys/README.md

 - Actually nothing works yet.

 ### Issues to-be dealt later:
+- AccountManager class: Fix the credentials so they're not in the java classes.
+Store them in the text files and maybe hash the passwords if we have enough time.
 - In AccountManager, should accounts be serialized instead of writing all their attributes into text files?

 ```java